 Curious about the role of humility in this community, and the (often) lack of this value in academia, I worked with a collaborative team to consider the nature of humility “in the age of self-promotion.”
 In October 2017, we invited twenty-six individuals — two artists, three philosophers, a farmer, spiritual leaders, a race scholar, a psychologist, a lawyer, DJ Sarah Grace aka DJ Humble, consumer culture scholars … — to come together to discuss the implications of humility in our practices.

-Since this tremendous, mind-stretching, soul-satisfying weekend, we have been working on a collection of essays that ask: What is the significance of humility in the era of Trump?
+Since this tremendous, mind-stretching weekend, we have been working on a collection of essays that ask: What is the significance of humility in the era of Trump?
 In the time of billionaire entrepreneurs and pervasive reality television?
 How does humility feature as a part of human experience, and how can opportunities to decenter the self empower us through present day circumstances?

-My collaborators who started this project:
+My collaborators who initiated this project:

 Jamie Vander Broek (Art & Design Librarian, University of Michigan), Aaron Ahuvia (Professor of Marketing, School of Business, University of Michigan-Dearborn), and Sarah Buss (Professor, Department of Philosophy, University of Michigan)